microsoft/WhatTheHack/007-AzureMonitoring/Student/02-Monitoring-Basics-And-Dashboards.md

 ## Success Criteria

-Show the dashboard with the metric in it, which should also show a spike representing before and after the DB stress
+Stress the SQL using HammerDB, collect the DB and CPU counter of the VMSS after loading the CPU, and display them on a Dashboard.
+The dashboard should have the metric with a spike representing before and after the DB stress.

 ## Learning Resources